Dantezz025/Roblox-Fast-Flags/README.md

 ```

 ### Invisible 1
-<small>Stops the physics on your character froms sending to the server so your character doesn't move for the server.
-You can move on your client.</small>
+###### Stops the physics on your character froms sending to the server so your character doesn't move for the server.
+You can move on your client.
 ```
 {
     "DFIntS2PhysicsSenderRate": "-30"